dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 ```
 Before EF Core 3.0, the `CustomerId` property would be used for the foreign key by convention.
-However, if `Order` is an owned type, then this would also make `CustomerId` the primary key and this is usually not the expectation.
+However, if `Order` is an owned type, then this would also make `CustomerId` the primary key and this isn't usually the expectation.

 **New behavior**